 Database Server Validations

-Database server validations may seem like a redundant activity, given that database changes are usually validated before going into production.
-However, it is important to remember that database changes are carried out overtime – daily, weekly, and monthly – by multiple teams.
+Database server validations may seem redundant, given that database changes are usually validated before going into production.
+However, it is important to remember that database changes are carried out over time – daily, weekly, and monthly – by multiple teams.
 Therefore, there is always a chance of mistakes being made when implementing or modifying stored procedures and triggers without appropriate validation.

-Database server validations help to ensure that these coding errors are caught sooner rather than later and don’t go unnoticed into production, potentially causing major issues with the database integrity or performance.
+Database server validations help to ensure that these coding errors are caught sooner rather than later and don’t go unnoticed into production, potentially causing major database integrity or performance issues.
 It involves creating test data for all entity types in the application database.
-A set of test scenarios – based on the most common user interactions – is then created, using the stored procedures and triggers that have been modified.
+A set of test scenarios – based on the most common user interactions – is then created using the stored procedures and triggers that have been modified.

 Keys and Indexes Testing

-Database schema changes have the potential to introduce risk due to the possibility of keys and indexes being invalidated.
-Changing or adding a key or an index on one table may cause issues if there is another table that relies on it; i.e.: If the primary key stored in one table uses a column from another, then changing this column across all affected rows could break foreign key validation rules.
+Database schema changes can introduce risk due to the possibility of invalidating keys and indexes.
+Changing or adding a key or an index on one table may cause issues if another table relies on it; i.e., If the primary key stored in one table uses a column from another, then changing this column across all affected rows could break foreign key validation rules.

-Database keys and indexes testing helps to uncover any issues that might result from the introduction of a new key or index.
+Database keys and index testing help uncover any issues that might result from introducing a new key or index.
 It involves creating test data for all entity types in the application database and setting up user accounts with the appropriate permissions for each test scenario.
-Once this has been carried out, we can then run a set of test scenarios based on the most common user interactions, to ensure that no issues are encountered in production due to keys and indexes.
+Once this has been done, we can run a set of test scenarios based on the most common user interactions to ensure that no issues are encountered in production due to keys and indexes.

 Then, once we’ve confirmed that our changes do not impact any other tables’ keys or indexes, we can be confident that there will be no adverse effects when they are deployed into production.
-Database Keys and Indexes Testing must take place before releasing any changes into production.
+Database Keys and Indexes Testing must occur before releasing any changes into production.

 Functional Testing

-Functional Testing helps you to ensure that the application’s business functionality is working as expected.
+Functional Testing helps you ensure that the application’s business functionality works as expected.
 It involves creating test data for all entity types in the application database and setting up user accounts with the appropriate permissions for each test scenario.

 Then, once we’ve confirmed that our changes do not impact any other tables’ keys or indexes, we can be confident that there will be no adverse effects when they are deployed into production.